 Patients who have been on the HA clusters’ routine cataract surgery waiting lists as at July 2012 and are suitable for local anaesthesia surgeries were invited to participate in the programme, with priority to those who had waited longest on the waiting lists.

 Under the programme, participating patients who choose to receive cataract surgeries performed by private ophthalmologists could receive a fixed amount of $5000 subsidy, and may need to co-pay for an amount not more than $8000 for the service package, which consists of one pre-operative assessment, the cataract surgery including intraocular lens, and two post-operative checks.

 The programme has gained positive attention and support from the private healthcare sector.
-107 private ophthalmologists joined CSP.
-Amongst a total of 67,707 eligible patients who were invited in eighteen batches, 18,439 patients had chosen to participate in the programme, and more than 13,900 of them had already completed cataract surgeries under CSP as in March 2013.
+109 private ophthalmologists joined CSP.
+Amongst a total of 70,250 eligible patients who were invited in twenty batches, 18,901 patients had chosen to participate in the programme, and more than 14,648 of them had already completed cataract surgeries under CSP as in September 2013.

 The programme was also largely supported by both patients and private ophthalmologists, as both of them expressed their affirmative views in a survey conducted by an independent market research agency and agreed that the programme could provide more choices to patients and shorten their waiting time to receive cataract surgeries.

 Through telephone survey, participating patients are contacted and the surveyed result has been very positive.
 As in September 2013, 4,279 participating patients were randomly surveyed, 3,942 patients (92% of the surveyed patients) were satisfied with the programme while 4,187 patients (98% of the surveyed patients) agreed that CSP helped them to have surgery earlier.